citusdata/citus_docs/installation/citus_cloud.rst

 Postgres server.
 (And if you don’t yet have an Azure subscription, just `create a free Azure account <https://azure.microsoft.com/free/>`_ first.)

-And very soon, once Citus 10 is available in Hyperscale (Citus), you’ll be able to configure Hyperscale (Citus) on a single node.

 ..
 NOTE::

   We are no longer onboarding new users to our previous managed service, Citus